 Every Part III student must formally register with either DPMMS or DAMTP at the start of the academic year.
 Students may only register with one Department.
 Each Department is formally responsible for the students registered with it.
 Students may take courses offered by either Department, irrespective of their registration, and are advised to register with the Department which most closely aligns with their academic interests (i.e. the Department which offers the majority of courses that the student intends to take).
-If a student finds that the balance of his/her choice of courses changes it is possible, though not essential, to change registration (contact the Graduate Office).
+If a student finds that the balance of their choice of courses changes it is possible, though not essential, to change registration (please contact the Postgraduate Office).

-Registration is via an online form which will be available on Wednesday 9th October from computers within the Part III room.
-Students will be provided with instructions on how to access the online registration form at the Introductory Meeting.
-Students will be required to log-in using their Raven password (which they will receive from University Information Services) and complete the necessary fields before submitting the form.
+Registration is via an online form which will be available on Wednesday 7th October via the Part III Academic Support Moodle.
+Students will be provided with instructions for how to access the online registration form at the Introductory Meeting.
+Students will be required to log in using their Raven password (which they will receive from University Information Services).
 As well as confirming personal details, students will be asked with which Department they wish to register and to also provide an indication of their academic fields of interest.

 It is vital that students complete the online registration process.
 If they do not they will be in administrative limbo and this may have serious consequences.
-The registration process allows us to ensure that we have accurate information about who is here and who is not, and to ensure that students are on the correct mailing lists and receiving important information and reminders.
+The registration process allows us to ensure that we have accurate information about who is taking Part III, and to ensure that students are on the correct mailing lists and receiving important information and reminders.

 Students re-joining the Part III course after a period of intermission must re-register.
 Those re-joining in Michaelmas term may do so via the online form as outlined above.
-Those re-joining in Lent or Easter term should contact the Graduate Office directly.
+Those re-joining in Lent or Easter term should contact the Postgraduate Office directly.